matthewboman/WNC-Copwatch/README.md

 The Node.js backend parses police reports, saves them to a database, and provides a RestAPI endpoint.
 It also processes data from [Asheville's datasets of APD traffic stops](http://data.ashevillenc.gov/datasets/apd-traffic-stops-after-oct-1-2017).

 The application renders a map of police reports and provides different filter parameters so users can see reports by officer, code, and/or date.
-The frontend is written in Vue.js and Leaflet.js.
-It will also eventually incorporate D3.js for more visualizations.
+It also processes the data and displays the results in various charts and graphs.
+The frontend is written in Vue, Leaflet, and D3.

 ## Police Reports
 Reports are pulled from the daily [APD](https://apdp2c.buncombecounty.org/dailybulletin.aspx) and [Buncome County Sheriff](https://bcsdp2c.buncombecounty.org/dailybulletin.aspx) police bulletins.
 They are then parsed to JSON and stored in a Mongo database.

-### Example bulletin report:

-    {
-      "_id": {
-        "$oid": "5a9adc8dc71e783dfb428187"
-      },
-      "force": "apd",
-      "code": "AR",
-      "description": " Arrest on chrg of Poss Of Drug Paraphernalia (M),", "address": "100-BLK Bleachery Blvd, Asheville, NC, ", "dateTime": {
-        "$date": "2018-02-22T05:00:00.000Z"
-      },
-      "race": "",
-      "officer": "Collins, J D",
-      "latLng": {
-        "lat": 35.579308,
-        "lng": -82.51543099999999
-      }
-    },

 Traffic stop data is also pulled in from the [city's records](http://data.ashevillenc.gov/datasets/apd-traffic-stops-after-oct-1-2017). and simplified for our purposes.

+For a more detailed explanation of resources, as well as available REST endpoints, check out the project's [documentation](https://copwatch.avlcommunityaction.com/documentation).

 ## Contributing
 If you'd like to contribute, clone, fork, and push your branch up for review.

-### installation
+### Installation
 * `git clone https://github.com/crashspringfield/WNC-Copwatch.git`
 * `cd WNC-Copwatch`
 * `npm install`

 ### Commands

+`npm run build`
+* builds frontend application

 `npm run parser <filename>.xlsx`
 * parses an .xlsx file and saves it to a database
 * `filename` will be in force.YYYY-MM-DD.xlsx format (sheriff.2018-02-28.xlsx or apd.2018-02-28.xlsx)

-`npm run traffic-stops`
-* pulls traffic stops from date range specified in `./utils/open_data.js`
-* adds lat/lng to report and stores in database

 `npm run dev`
 * launches Vue app with hot-reload server (see `webpack.config.json`)